Columbia Union ASI Hold Annual Conference, Selects Leaders

 Attendees were able to attend a variety of seminars geared toward helping develop and strengthen their businesses and ministries through branding, sales, corporate structure and more.
 Another important aspect, however, is the networking and opportunities attendees have to make connections and friendships.

-Emanuel Pelote shared exciting news about CUASI’s new ministry to students, saying CUASI leaders wanted to get young people to start working for God now.
+Emanuel Pelote also shared news about CUASI’s new business club ministry to students, saying CUASI leaders wanted to get young people to start working for God now.
 “Through a new four-year curriculum, they will learn to realize their calling from God as well as all the technical information about putting a business together.
-I think the Lord would bless our young people’s ventures and maybe they would, in turn, reinvest in SDA education in the future,” he says.
+I think the Lord would bless our young people’s ventures and maybe they would, in turn, reinvest in Adventist education in the future,” he says.
 Potomac Conference’s Takoma Academy in Takoma Park, Md., will soon host the new business club program.

 Another way that the CUASI is trying to help local church members fulfill their mission for the church is by offering an online Biblical entrepreneurship course, set to begin with a session this summer.
 “The majority of people in our union have never heard of the ASI ministry and are surprised when they learn our church offers these resources.
 Through these courses, we want to let people take their vision and, through a Biblical perspective, learn how to put it into action.
 Our goal is to influence the culture of what it means to be an Adventist.
 Its not just going through the motions, its being in full-time ministry wherever we are,” says Pelote.